Joseph31416/Joseph31416/README.md

 ### Joseph Teoh

-> `Codes are a puzzle.
-A game, just like any other game. - Alan Turing
+> /`Codes are a puzzle.
+A game, just like any other game. - Alan Turing/

 I'm a machine learning enthusiasts who enjoys participating in data science competitions and using machine learning techniques to solve interesting problems.
 I'm also a Web Developer who enjoys building web applications to help my community.
 I'm currently an undergraduate at the National University of Singapore, completing a Double Degree Programme in Mathematics and Computer Science.